lammas321/lammOS-LethalCompany/README.md

 # Changelog
+## 1.5.0
+- Made a couple of changes to how the config's and synced config's values are saved in the code, your existing configs should be fine.
+- Added a Color category to the config and added some options to allow changing the text color for types of weather for moons.
+  - I'm open to suggestions for other things to give text color to, I just saw this as a good starting point.
+- Made it so all grabbable items upon joining a game are marked as in the ship, rather than indoors.
+This fixes a bug with the `>SCAN` command that caused all items to be considered indoors until they were picked up and dropped.
+- Fixed a slight bug with helmet/body camera mods and [CozyImprovements by Spyci](https://thunderstore.io/c/lethal-company/p/Spyci/CozyImprovements/) if the TerminalMonitorAlwaysOn config option was enabled, which caused the ship's external camera to show up on the monitor.
+- Fixed an incompatibility with [StarlancerMoons by AudioKnight](https://thunderstore.io/c/lethal-company/p/AudioKnight/StarlancerMoons/) that caused its additional moons to not be shown by and unable to be used with the `>MOONS`, `>MOON`, and `>ROUTE` commands until you used the `>RELOAD` command.
+  - This was done by waiting to load and cache information until the RoundManager.Start method has been called, rather than after Terminal.Start.
+This problem originates from [LethalLevelLoader by IAmBatby](https://thunderstore.io/c/lethal-company/p/IAmBatby/LethalLevelLoader/) waiting to update information regarding moons after the RoundManager.Start method, and StarLancerMoons specifically not using LethalLevelLoaders API, instead letting LethalLevelLoader retrieve and parse it's .lethalbundle files on its own.

 ## 1.4.1
 - Made the loading synced sound clip play when you use the `>BESTIARY`command to view an entities bestiary entry.
 - Made the warning synced sound clip play when you enter the `>EJECT` command with the ShowCommandConfirmations config option enabled.